Hyprtxt/bootstrapfour/readme.txt

 DevDmBootstrap3 was a great theme for WordPress developers.
 This theme aims to be the Bootstrap 4 counterpart to DevDM's excellent work.

+This version conforms exactly to WordPress standards, you can find a slightly more opinionated version at http://github.com/hyprtxt/bootstrapfour

 ### Demo

 http://bootstrapfour.hyprtxt.com